Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Concluding Remarks

-Finally, if multiple modalities of the functional surfaces are available for the subjects, such as different types of fMRI including resting state and task fMRI, and Diffusion Tensor Imaging (DTI), the proposed model can be extended to characterize the covariance among different modalities.
+Finally, if multiple modalities of the functional surfaces are available for the subjects, such as different types of fMRI including resting state and task fMRI, and Diffusion Tensor Imaging (DTI), the proposed model can be extended to characterize the correlations among different modalities while examining the covariates' effect on individual modalities.